CartoDB/documentation/app/content/carto3-workspace/maps/map-settings.md

 **Tooltip**

-The tooltip is an infowindow that appears when you hover your mouse over a map feature.
+The tooltip is an info window that appears when you hover your mouse over a map feature.
 A tooltip appears where the mouse cursor is located on the map.
 You can customize the content of the tooltip by defining the source columns and the formatting.

 ![Map layers blending](/img/cloud-native-workspace/maps/interactions_tooltip2.png)